Absent / Illness

 To be updated.

-Our three-day and Junior K programs participate in a literacy initiative we developed at Little Sprouts Preschool.
-In rotation, each child will take home their classroom Pete or Olive, corresponding story book, a journal, and crayons.
-The children are free to their classroom mascot on whatever adventures they would like (library, grocery store, etc.,) and to draw a picture in the journal.
+Our Preschool & Junior K programs participate in a literacy initiative we developed at Little Sprouts Preschool.
+In a rotation, each child will take home their classroom Pete, Chester, or Little Fox, corresponding storybook, a journal, and crayons.
+The children are free to take their classroom mascot on whatever adventures they would like (library, grocery store, etc.,) and to draw a picture in the journal.
 Parents are requested to write small details about what their child did with the mascot so that we may ask questions.
-Your child will return to class, and tell the story of what they did with the mascot.
+Your child will return to class and tell the story of what they did with the mascot.
 This helps their memory and story-telling skills, both important pieces of literacy comprehension.

 The "Magic Box"